Nikolai-Python/Cropping-Video/README.md

 - Create a directory in the project folder for sliced files (instead of jpeg)
 - In camweb file replace video file name with your file and replace jpeg with your directory name
 - 15000 in the code is the interval of 15 seconds between sliced frames.
 Change this value to increase or decrease the spacing.
 Focus on the size of the video file!
-- Run jupyter notebook at the command line
+- Run 'jupyter notebook' at the command line
 - Open the specified page in the browser
 - In the window that opens, create a new Python 3 file
 - Paste the contents of the camweb file (via cp) into the opened line
-- Click Launch
+- Click 'Start'
 - Your frames from the video file are recorded in the directory for sliced ​​files.